 Israel mulls more administrative detentions, as numbers rise

-In this Thursday, Jan.
-5, 2017 photo, Palestinian Hamza Hamad,16, walks with his horse at his home, in the village of Silwad, east of the West Bank city of Ramallah.
-High school student Hamza Hamad spent 10 months in an Israeli jail for alleged links to the Islamic militant Hamas, but was never charged with a crime.
+High school student Hamza Hamad spent 10 months in an Israeli jail for alleged links to the Islamic militant Hamas group, but was never charged with a crime.
+The 16-year-old is one of the youngest among thousands of Palestinians who have been held in so-called administrative detention in half a century of Israeli military occupation.

 Discussions